Hôtel de Valbelle

 The Hôtel de Valbelle is a listed hôtel particulier in Aix-en-Provence.

 Location

 It is located at 24, rue Mignet on one side and the rue Lisse-Saint-Louis on the other side, in Aix-en-Provence.

 History

 It was built for Joseph-Anne de Valbelle de Tourves (1648-1722) in 1655, when he was only seven years old.
-He later served as President a mortier of the Parliament of Aix-en-Provence.
+He later served as President a mortier of the Parlement of Aix-en-Provence.
 The hotel was restored and expanded by his great-grandson, Joseph-Alphonse-Omer de Valbelle (1729-1818), in the eighteenth century.

 It currently houses the under-prefecture.
 As of June 2013, the sous-prefecture is hoping to sell it for €9 million, while the city council would only be willing to purchase it for €3.5 million; thus its future ownership is uncertain.

 Heritage significance

 It has been listed as a monument historique since 1983.